thbemme/nixos/README.md

 nixos-enter --root /mnt -c "passwd <username>"
 ```
 ### Maintenance
-- Several aliases exist to keep OS updated using `nh`
+- `nh` is being used to maintain NixOS
 - Update with `u [--dry]`
 - Reconfiguration with `r [--dry]`
 - Push to git with `p`